Carmel-Ab1/TeleChuck_bot/README.md

 `/help` or `/start`: TeleChuck_bot will provide information about it's capabilities and functionalities.

 ## Code:
-To use the TeleChuck_bot code you first must install the
+To use the TeleChuck_bot code you first must install the [telebot](https://github.com/eternnoir/pyTelegramBotAPI) and the [bs4](https://pypi.org/project/beautifulsoup4/).